whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 Christians, Muslims, and others endlessly debate when it's appropriate to be obedient, and how authorities can use their power "properly."
 But healthy nations show the truth: to have a way of life with no corruption, no greed, and no discrimination, where respect is normal, there should be _no unaccountable authorities_ and _no submissive obedience_.

-This is actually the root truth behind the _golden rule_, that ancient wisdom which authorities around the world have done their best to obscure.
-Jesus Christ said, "Do unto others as you would have others do unto you."[xxx-bible|luke 6:31] Buddhist scripture says, "Hurt not others with what pains yourself."[xxx-udanavarga|p252] A core Islamic Hadith (guidance) states "None of you will believe until you love for your brother what you love for yourself."[xxx-13th hadith]
+This is the root truth behind the _golden rule_, that ancient wisdom which authorities do their best to obscure.
+Jesus Christ said, "Do to others as you would have them do to you."[xxx-bible niv|luke 6:31] Buddhist scripture says, "Hurt not others with what pains yourself."[xxx-udanavarga|p252] A core Islamic Hadith (guidance) says "None of you will believe until you love for your brother what you love for yourself."[xxx-13th hadith]

 When everyone stands for what's right, and everyone expects everyone else in their society to do the same, then the golden rule will be fully realized: each person will treat everyone else as they would want to be treated.
 The golden rule simply describes the normal way of life in healthy nations.

-How is it possible to live in a way where everyone follows laws, and nations have strong leaders that serve their people, but no one obeys?

 Fewer people would believe obedience is so good and necessary if they knew what free societies are like where people live without submissive obedience.
 So let's look at some examples of ways of life without _any_ submissive obedience.